IrinaMBejan/Higgs_Bosson_Project/README.md

 <br />`plots.py` - Methods for plotting the data.
 <br />`proj1_helpers.py` - Helpers received for the project.

-- There is also `project1.ipybn` - a notebook that contains the whole code and can provide more insight into understanding our approach.

 ### Running the model

 1. To run the code you first need to have *Python* installed.
 Also, the only external library for the model used in *numpy*, but if you want to generate plots you should also install *matplotlib*.